GisungSim/GisungSim.github.io/research-experiment.md

 With hard effort and many trials, I have successfully generated a two-mode squeezed state of light via four-wave mixing with a diode laser!

-And this was the first squeezed state using atomic vapor in South Korea!
+In this experiment, I achieved 7.9 dB of intensity-difference squeezing.
+To the best of our knowledge, this is the best record of squeezing in a similar system, as well as the first squeezed state using atomic vapor in South Korea!

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">
   <figcaption>Fig. 1.
 (Left) Intensity difference squeezing at 100 kHz.
 Blue line, the standard quantum limit (SQL); red line, the four-wave mixing (FWM), that is, the squeezed state.
 (Right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
 </figure>

-In this experiment, I achieved 6 dB of intensity-difference squeezing.
-This result indicates a suppression of noise power by 75% beyond the _standard quantum limit_ (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
-In my setup, the maximum degree of squeezing was observed around 100-500 kHz, and the upper limit of the squeezing bandwidth extended to 2 MHz.
+This result indicates a suppression of noise power by 84% beyond the _standard quantum limit_ (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
+In my setup, the maximum degree of squeezing was observed around 100-500 kHz, and the upper limit of the squeezing bandwidth extended to over 3 MHz.

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-2.png" alt="">